 When you answer the phone, you experience a short pause (and occasionally the sound of a click) before a live operator responds.

 Express Consent for Telemarketing Calls

 Telemarketers must obtain express written consent prior to placing TCPA regulated calls.
-Such express written consent can be obtain in written or via electronic signatures.
+Such express written consent can be obtained in written or via electronic signatures.
 The FCC’s definition of express written consent under the TCPA shadows that of the E-SIGN Act.
 An electronic signature under the TCPA can be defined as “an electronic sound, symbol, or process attached or logically associated with a contract or other record and executed or adopted by a person with the intent to sign the record.”
 Companies cannot require consent as a pre-requisite to purchasing goods or services.

 Express Consent for Collection Calls

 Debt collectors or creditors must obtain express written consent prior to placing calls to your cell phone via an automated dialing system or a pre-recorded voice message.
-There are wide variety of ways for you to provide consent to a debt collector or creditor for such calls including but not limited to providing phone number in written applications, in an agreement, during a phone call, on the web, etc. However, you make take away your permission and revoke the consent by written or a verbal request.
+There are a wide variety of ways for you to provide consent to a debt collector or creditor for such calls including but not limited to providing a phone number in written applications, in an agreement, during a phone call, on the web, etc. However, you make take away your permission and revoke the consent by written or a verbal request.
 While a written request is preferable the law as it stands now does allow for verbal revocations.

 What should you do if you are getting harassing calls?

 If you are receiving harassing calls to your cell phone via an automated dialing system or a pre-recorded message please: